 Visiting this representation of a traditional Himba village supports the education of orphaned Himba children who are taught about their own vanishing culture and heritage.
 The market at the village offers an opportunity to buy gifts to take home while supporting the women of the village in making an income.

-Leaving Khorixas we cross the arid plains of the remote Kunene Region, making our way to Spitzkoppe.
+Crossing the arid plains of the remote Kunene Region we make our way to Spitzkoppe.
 Here we go on a guided walk through the incredible towering rock formations in the middle of the otherwise flat plains.
 Walking around the foot of the granite massif with a local guide we stop to view San rock paintings at Spitzkoppe.

 From Spitzkoppe we drive to the icy Atlantic coast and the quaint town of Swakopmund, where we’ll be told of the many activities on offer in and around the town.
 An optional dinner at a local restaurant allows us to sample an array of local dishes.